katzur/story-sparks/TESTING.md

 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/aboutus.png">
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/update-creator.png">
 </details>
-Superusers can edit/ update exisiting team members of Story Sparks Co. in About Us section.
+Superusers can edit/ update existing team members of Story Sparks Co. in About Us section.
 Once logged in as superuser in the About Us a new button appears "Update creator".
-Once clicked a new window appears, where the details are autopopulated based on the exisiting information in the database: name, job, description and image.
+Once clicked a new window appears, where the details are autopopulated based on the existing information in the database: name, job, description and image.
 Once new information is added, it can be saved by clicking "Update creator" - updated information will appear within the About Us, which can be accessible for the Users from the About & Contact section in the navbar.

 <details><summary>As a Site Admin I can delete a creator from About Us section so that I can remove people, who no longer work for Story Sparks Co.</summary>
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/aboutus.png">
 </details>
-Superusers can delete exisiting team members of Story Sparks Co. in About Us section.
+Superusers can delete existing team members of Story Sparks Co. in About Us section.
 Once logged in as superuser in the About Us a new button appears "Delete creator".
-Once clicked - the exisiting entry will be deleted and new updated version of About Us will be available for the users.
+Once clicked - the existing entry will be deleted and new updated version of About Us will be available for the users.

 # Validator Testing
 ## HTML